WHAT IS HATE CRIME AND WHAT TO DO IF YOU ARE A VICTIM

 - Arson or attempted arson

-- Act quickly to deal with the situation e.g remove offensive graffiti and carry out repairs needed as a result of the incident as a matter of urgency.
+- Act quickly to deal with the situation, such as remove offensive graffiti and carry out repairs if needed as a result of the incident as a matter of urgency

 - Be honest with you about the possible outcome of the case

-- Put in contact with the best people to help you
+- Establish contact with the best people to help and support you

 - Do everything possible to help you move to another home if the matter can’t be solved